Marnardal Municipality: Coat of arms

 The coat of arms was granted on 19 June 1987 until the municipality was dissolved on 1 January 2020.
 The official blazon is "Vert, three pine cones in pall stems conjoined Or" (I grønt tre gull furukongler forent i trepass).
 This means the arms have a green field (background) and the charge is a pine cone.
 The pine cones have a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The green color in the field and the choice of pine cones on the arms symbolize the importance of the forests which cover areas of the municipality.
 There are three conjoined pine cones to represent each of the three former municipalities of Bjelland, Laudal, and Øyslebø which were merged into Marnardal in 1964.
 The arms were designed by Ulf Dreyer using an idea by Kjersti Tveit Nilsen.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Marnardal.
+The Church of Norway has three parishes (sokn) within Marnardal Municipality.
 It is part of the Mandal prosti (deanery) in the Diocese of Agder og Telemark.